-Students in the School of Business must meet all University admission, academic progression, and graduation requirements (see the Graduation Requirements section).
+Students in a BBA major must meet all University admission, academic progression, and graduation requirements (see the Graduation Requirements section).
 In addition, the Bachelor of Business Administration (B.B.A.) has the following program-specific requirements:

 - Mathematics Requirement.
-All B.B.A. students must complete MATH 1231, Introductory Statistics, and MATH 1241, Survey of Calculus.
-Students with appropriate placement scores are encouraged to take MATH 1241 in Area A. Other students should take either of the math courses in Area D and/or the other as a non-business elective.
-MATH 1231 is prerequisite to BUSA 3101 and MATH 1241 is prerequisite to FINA 3101, which are required B.B.A. courses. - 2.
+Along with Area A2 core curriculum Math requirements, B.B.A. students must complete MATH 1231, Introduction to Statistics, and MATH 1241, Survey of Calculus.
+Most students will use MATH 1111 or 1101 to fulfill Area A2.
+MATH 1231 will be used to fulfill Area D2 and MATH 1241 will be used as a non-business elective.
+Students with appropriate math placement scores are encouraged to use MATH 1241 in Area A2.
+MATH 1231 is prerequisite to BSUA 3101 and required for admission to the School of Business.
+MATH 1241 is prerequisite to FINA 3101 - 2.
 Writing Assessment.
 All B.B.A. students are required to pass the official School of Business writing assessment prior to enrollment in MGMT 4750.
 The official writing assessment is administered in MGMT 3120, Managerial Communication.
 Transfer students who are granted credit equivalent for MGMT 3120 must take the official writing assessment during the first term of Clayton State enrollment in which they take an upper division business course.
 (Transfer students must contact the School of Business for information about assessment procedures.)